mikel-brostrom/boxmot/README.md

 | Imprassoc | ✅ | 64.096 | 76.511 | 71.875 |
 | Deepocsort | ✅ | 62.913 | 74.483 | 73.459 |
 | Hybridsort | ❌ |  |  |  |
 <!-- END TRACKER TABLE -->

 <sub> NOTES: The evaluation was conducted on the second half of the MOT17 training set, as the validation set is not publicly accessible.
+The pre-generated detections and embeddings used, were sourced from [here](https://drive.google.com/drive/folders/1zzzUROXYXt8NjxO1WUcwSzqD-nn7rPNr).
 Each tracker was configured with the original parameters provided in their official repositories. </sub>

 </div>